dhruvio/dhruv.io-archived/src/front-end/static/data/posts/seo-for-single-page-apps.md

 This post describes my strategy to solve this problem by demonstrating how any SPA can provide server-rendered HTML to crawlers.
 This is achieved by building a small server that vends a SPA employing `pushState` routing.
 The server parses the user agent of each request to determine if the requestor is a crawler.
 If so, the SPA is rendered on the server-side headlessly using Chromium.
 If not, it is simply served to the requestor normally, assuming they are a human user.
 The server has been architected to be stateless, allowing it to be scaled up horizontally to support popular websites.

 This blog is an example of this solution in production.
-The front-end was built in [Elm](http://elm-lang.org/) and the back-end server runs on [Node.js](https://nodejs.org/en/).
-It is deployed using [Now](https://zeit.co/now) and [Docker](https://www.docker.com/).
-The code is [open-source](https://github.com/dhruvio/dhruv.io).
+The front-end was built in <a href="http://elm-lang.org/" target="_blank">Elm</a> and the back-end server runs on <a href="https://nodejs.org/en/" target="_blank">Node.js</a>.
+It is deployed using <a href="https://zeit.co/now" target="_blank">Now</a> and <a href="https://www.docker.com/" target="_blank">Docker</a>.
+The code is <a href="https://github.com/dhruvio/dhruv.io" target="_blank">open-source</a>.
 This post won't go into the details of how this project was implemented, and is not intended to be a tutorial.
 Rather, it provides an architectural overview of how this solution works.

 ### What does SEO look like in HTML?